 What kind of visibility will my company get at the AACC Convention?

 AACC works closely with corporate donors to identify optimal event, online, and print opportunities at the convention and at other major AACC conferences throughout the year.

+Corporate LEADER and PARTNER members' convention forum proposals are automatically accepted if the presentations are in tandem with an AACC member college.
 Your print presence is assured through an ad in the convention program book, which spotlights all of AACC's corporate donors.
 A recognition banner listing Corporate Program donors is also prominently displayed in the convention main hall.
-If you are a donor and an exhibitor, your company's name is highlighted in the exhibit hall guide book and in the online list of exhibitors.
-You may also take advantage of discounts on advertisements in the convention editions of the Community College Journal and the Community College Times.

 How does my company join?